-About Kaya Mawa
+Why We Love Kaya Mawa

-Learn about life on an island in the middle of a freshwater lake between Malawi and Mozambique.
-Enjoy a beach holiday with a difference in a destination where fishing and agriculture mean survival for local people.
-Choose the luxury Kaya Mawa on Likoma Island to experience a chic break from daily life and immerse yourself in beautiful surrounds.
+A Mozambique holiday on Lake Niassa is an island escape in the middle of a freshwater lake between Malawi and Mozambique.
+It’s an extraordinary beach holiday with a difference on the other side of Lake Malawi in a destination where fishing and agriculture mean survival for local people.
+Amazing Kaya Mawa on Likoma Island Lake Malawi.
+Special holiday deals to Malawi & combo packages to Kaya Mawa that include Mozambique.

 - Beauty or wellness therapist

 - Laundry Service

 - Water skiing

 - Quad biking & mountain biking